HackyHour/Wuerzburg/pad_archive/HackyHour_Wuerzburg_83.md

  - Sascha :pizza:

 ## Topic Suggestions
-> Add your suggestions to the list (feel free to also add previously suggested topics, they are *no longer* automatically carried over).
+> Add your suggestions to the list (https://hackyhour.github.io/Wuerzburg/pad_archive/HackyHour_Wuerzburg_82).
 Topics are selected after a brief presentation through successive elimination.
 If someone comes with a real problem, this has priority.

 ### Real problems
 - library sorting (Elisabeth)